okcoders/ok-coders-summer-2016-back-end/12-request/01-request.md

 We can use the built-in http module for more than just creating a server.
-With it we can also make requests to other servers, just like what you do in the browswer.
+With it we can also make requests to other servers, just like what you do in the browser.
 This ability we will use to ask for content on the sites we are interested in.
 The request module wraps the built-in http module, and gives us an api (a set of methods), that makes it easier for us to get content from websites.